geusebi/dom_query/README.rst

 Internals and implementation
 ----------------------------

-Every query is compiled and cached sor subsequent use.
+Every query is compiled and cached for subsequent use.

 Lexer
 ^^^^^